Achievable logoAchievable logo

 SEP & SIMPLE IRAs

-Later in this unit, you’ll learn about individual retirement accounts (IRAs).
-IRAs are not always employer-sponsored, but SEP IRAs and SIMPLE IRAs are.
-Simplified Employee Pension (SEP) IRAs and savings incentive match for employees (SIMPLE) IRAs are structured specifically for smaller companies.
-They are similar to Keogh plans, but with insignificant differences that you won’t need to know for the exam.
-You shouldn’t expect specific test questions on their contribution limits, but you may need to know that they are larger than traditional and Roth IRA contribution limits (discussed later).
+Simplified Employee Pension (SEP) IRAs and savings incentive match for employees (SIMPLE) IRAs are designed for smaller companies.
+They are similar to Keogh plans, but with minor differences you won’t need for the exam.
+You shouldn’t expect detailed test questions on their contribution limits, but you should know that their limits are higher than traditional and Roth IRA contribution limits (discussed later).

 Sidenote